priv-kweihmann/meta-rubygems/README.md

 | x86     | x     | x    |        |
 | x86-64  | x     | x    |        |

+other variants most likely will work.
+Feel free to contribute any needed patches
 ## Support

 This layer is a rolling release.